-The academic achievement indicator is a composite measure of student achievement in mathematics and English Language Arts, as measured by the Partnership for Assessment Readiness for College and Careers (PARCC) assessments, or Maryland State Alternative Assessment (MSAA).
+The academic achievement indicator is a composite measure of student achievement in English Language Arts and mathematics, as measured by the Partnership for Assessment Readiness for College and Careers (PARCC) assessments, or Maryland State Alternative Assessment (MSAA).
 Half of the measure is the percentage of students achieving proficiency, and half of the measure is the average performance level.

 Indicator Measure(s) Description a.
-Academic Achievement Proficiency on state assessments (ELA and mathematics) Half of a school's score will be the percentage of students performing at the "met expectations" (4) or "exceeded expectations" (5) levels on PARCC assessments, or the equivalent on MSAA (level (3) or (4) out of a possible four levels).
-Half will a performance index, equal to the average of student performance levels on PARCC assessments (or the equivalent on MSAA).
-This measure will be calculated and reported separately for ELA and mathematics.
+Academic Performance Half of a school's score will be the percentage of Achievement Composite on students performing at the "met expectations" (4) or State "exceeded expectations" (5) levels on PARCC Assessments assessments, or the equivalent on MSAA (level (3) (ELA and or (4) out of a possible four levels).
+Half will be a mathematics) performance index, equal to the average of student performance levels on PARCC assessments (or the equivalent on MSAA).
+This measure will be calculated and reported separately for ELA and mathematics, with ELA and mathematics equally weighted

-- (i) The Academic Achievement indicator is based on the same measure (percent of students achieving proficiency) as the State-wide long term goals. - (ii) The Academic Achievement indicator includes a direct measure of proficiency on annual Statewide reading/language arts and mathematics assessments, as measured by performance level "4" or higher on the PARCC assessments (or the equivalent level "3" or higher on the MSAA assessments).
-A 2015 study by Mathematica Policy Research (Nichols-Barrer, et. al) indicates that scores on the PARCC assessment are valid predictors of college readiness. - (iii) The results of the Academic Achievement indicator will be collected and reported for all students and for student subgroups. - (iv) There are no additional measures for student growth at each public high school.
-Any additional measures are included in "other academic indicators." - b.
+- (i) The Academic Achievement indicator is a composite and includes the same measure (percent of students achieving proficiency) as the State-wide long-term goals. - (ii) The Academic Achievement indicator includes a direct measure of proficiency on annual Statewide ELA and mathematics assessments, as measured by performance level "4" or higher on the PARCC assessments (or the equivalent level "3" or higher on the MSAA assessments).
+A 2015 study by Mathematica Policy Research (Nichols-Barrer, et. al) indicates that scores on the PARCC assessment are valid predictors of college readiness. - (iii) The results of the Academic Achievement indicator will be reported for all students and for student subgroups. - (iv) There are no additional measures for student growth at each public high school.
+Any additional measures are included in the Preparedness for Post-Secondary Success indicator. - b.
 Indicator for Public Elementary and Secondary Schools that are Not High Schools (Other Academic Indicator).
 Describe the Other Academic indicator, including how it annually measures the performance for all students and separately for each subgroup of students.
 If the Other Academic indicator is not a measure of student growth, the description must include a demonstration that the indicator is a valid and reliable statewide academic indicator that allows for meaningful differentiation in school performance.

 Indicator Measure(s) Description b.
-Other Academic ("Academic Progress," for elementary and middle schools only) Academic Growth (elementary and middle schools, grades 3-8) Median student growth percentile (SGP) in ELA and mathematics.
-Maryland will monitor SGP to ensure precision and reliability.
-Beginning in 2017-18, Maryland will study a growth-to-standard measure for reporting and inclusion in the accountability system, in combination with SGP.
+Other Academic Academic Growth Median student growth percentile (SGP) in ELA and ("Academic Progress," (elementary and middle mathematics.
+Maryland will monitor SGP to ensure for elementary and schools, grades 3-8) precision and reliability and make adjustments as middle schools only) necessary.
+Beginning in 2017-18, Maryland will study a growth- to-standard measure for reporting and inclusion in the accountability system, in combination with SGP.
 The anticipated timeline for study and determination of feasibility is three years.
-This measure will be calculated and reported separately for ELA and mathematics.
+This measure will be calculated and reported separately for ELA and